A Complete Guide To Getting a Prenup in the UK

 In 2010, The UK Supreme Court recognised prenups for the first time in the now-famous case of Radmacher v.
 Granatino.

 To help Ms Radmacher protect her £106m fortune in the event of the marriage breaking down, the couple signed a prenuptial agreement which stated neither party would benefit financially from the other if the marriage ended.

 It was the first time that prenuptial agreements were recognised as enforceable under UK divorce law.

-You should consider getting a prenuptial agreement for the following reasons:
+To summarise, you should consider getting a prenuptial agreement for one of the following reasons:

 - There are assets and/or property that would be difficult to split because they were obtained before the marriage.

 - You, or your partner, have children from a previous relationship and want to ensure certain assets are preserved for them and to protect their inheritance rights.